Why the Cars Ran Off the Road With ‘Door to Door’

 "You Are the Girl," a newly crafted Top 20 single, featured Ocasek's trademark offbeat perspective, as told through a rare paired vocal with Orr.
 Elsewhere, they tip their collective hats to the Beach Boys on "Wound Up in You," allow Orr a dreamy turn on "Coming Up on You" and even stir in some country twang on "Everything You Say."

-"I'm happy that the pop songs have a bit of a twist," Ocasek told The New York Times in 1987.
+"I'm happy that the pop songs have a bit of a twist," Ocasek told the New York Times in a 1987 interview.
 "When I'm writing, I never know how it's going to come out.
-I don't think, well, I've done a catchy one, now I can do a weird one.
+I don't think, 'Well, I've done a catchy one, now I can do a weird one.'
 I read a lot of poetry, and that gives me a wide range of permission to say anything in a song.
 They're more twisted than I'll ever be."

 Still, pretending the Cars arrived here unchanged didn't make it so.
 If anything, their attempts to recapture the glory days only intensified the sense that Door to Door was a last hurrah.
 “It was pretty easy to see why we stopped," Hawkes told the Toronto Star in 2011.
 "A lot of the band members weren't getting along at the time.
 I know that Ric and Ben weren't getting along — and I still don't exactly know why."